CM points on Shimura curves via QM-equivariant isogeny volcanoes: Introduction

 \section{Introduction}

 The restriction of the study of torsion of elliptic curves over number fields to the case of complex multiplication (CM) has seen considerable recent progress.
-In particular, recent work of Clark and Clark--Saia \cite{Cl22,CS22}, continuing a trend of research in this area from the perspective of CM points on modular curves (see e.g. \cite{CCS13, BC20, CGPS22}), approaches the study of the CM locus on the modular curves $X_0(M,N)_{/\mathbb{Q}}$ and $X_1(M,N)_{/\mathbb{Q}}$ via a study of CM components of isogeny graphs of elliptic curves over $\overline{\mathbb{Q}}$.
-For $\Delta$ an imaginary quadratic discriminant, let $j_{\Delta} \in X(1)_{/\mathbb{Q}}$ denote the closed point corresponding to elliptic curves with CM by the order of discriminant $\Delta$.
-The study \cite{CS22} results, for instance, in a description of all points in the fiber of the natural map $X_0(M,N)_{/\mathbb{Q}} \rightarrow X(1)_{/\mathbb{Q}}$ over $j_{\Delta}$ by providing a count of all points with given ramification index with respect to this map and given residue field.
+In particular, work of Clark and Clark--Saia \cite{Cl22,CS22}, continuing a program of research in this area from the perspective of CM points on modular curves (see, e.g., \cite{CCS13, BC20, CGPS22}), approaches the study of the CM locus on the modular curves $X_0(M,N)_{/\mathbb{Q}}$ and $X_1(M,N)_{/\mathbb{Q}}$ via a study of CM components of isogeny graphs of elliptic curves over $\overline{\mathbb{Q}}$.
+For $K$ an imaginary quadratic field and $\Delta = f^2\Delta_K$ the discriminant of the order $\mathfrak{o}(f)$ of conductor $f$ in $K$, let $j_{\Delta} \in X(1)_{/\mathbb{Q}}$ denote the closed point corresponding to elliptic curves with CM by the order of discriminant $\Delta$.
+The work of \cite{Cl22, CS22} results, for instance, in a description of all points in the fiber of the natural map $X_0(M,N)_{/\mathbb{Q}} \rightarrow X(1)_{/\mathbb{Q}}$ over $j_{\Delta}$.
+This description provides the list of residue fields of $\Delta$-CM points on the first curve, along with a count of closed points in this fiber with each specified residue field.

-In this paper, we consider a higher dimensional analog, studying Shimura curves $X_0^D(N)_{/\mathbb{Q}}$ and $X_1^D(N)_{/\mathbb{Q}}$ parameterizing abelian surfaces with quaternionic multiplication (QM) by the quaternion algebra $B_D$ over $\mathbb{Q}$ of discriminant $D$, along with certain specified level structure.
-Our main result is an algorithmic description of the $\mathfrak{o}$-CM locus on these curves for $D$ the discriminant of any quaternion algebra over $\mathbb{Q}$, any positive integer $N$ relatively prime to $D$, and $\mathfrak{o}$ any imaginary quadratic order.
-Our main algorithmic result for the first family has the following structure:
+In this paper, we study the Shimura curves $X_0^D(N)_{/\mathbb{Q}}$ and $X_1^D(N)_{/\mathbb{Q}}$ parametrizing abelian surfaces with quaternionic multiplication (QM) by the indefinite quaternion algebra $B$ over $\mathbb{Q}$ of discriminant $D$, along with certain specified level structure.
+Our main result allows for a similar description of the CM loci on these curves.